 And as mentioned above, pea protein is allergen-friendly for those suffering from common food allergens such as dairy, wheat, soy, and egg.
 Pea protein is also suitable for vegans and those following a plant-based or vegetarian diet.

-Even better, pea protein is a highly sustainable protein choice, especially compared to animal proteins, which have a large carbon and water footprint (livestock, like beef and lamb, have the highest water and carbon footprints of all foods).
+Pea protein is a highly sustainable protein choice, especially compared to animal proteins, which have a large carbon and water footprint (livestock, like beef and lamb, have the highest water and carbon footprints of all foods).

 But, how does pea protein compare to all other proteins on the market?
 Find out in this in-depth analysis here.

-Why Pea Protein is Better Than Whey?
+Why Pea Protein is Better Than Whey Protein?